ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - user-defined Routing (UDR). a significant update to Azure’s Virtual Networks; allows allows network admins to control the routing tables between subnets within a VNet, as well as between VNets, allowing for greater control over network traffic flow.
     - https://docs.microsoft.com/en-ca/learn/modules/azure-networking-fundamentals/azure-virtual-network-fundamentals

+Routing talbe:
+- the routing table is the routing route information recorded in the router itself. it only contains a set of rules (routes) that specify how packets are routed in the virtual network
+- It is the table to be referred to when performing the routing process but it does not identify the IP address of the VPN appliance.

 [Azure Virtual Network settings](https://docs.microsoft.com/en-ca/learn/modules/azure-networking-fundamentals/azure-virtual-network-settings)